Appearance

 | Lit | — | — | — | — | ❌ no wrapper exists |

-The wedge is real and strongest for Lit (no wrapper at all) and Solid (thin, no node views, three fragmented forks, the most-used one ~10 months stale).
-Svelte is the partial exception — svelte-tiptap is genuinely capable — but it's a single-maintainer package TipTap's own docs don't endorse (the official Svelte guide just says "hand-instantiate the Editor class").
+The gap is widest for Lit, which has no wrapper at all, and Solid, whose wrappers are thin, fork-fragmented, and ship no node views.
+Svelte is the partial exception: svelte-tiptap is genuinely capable, but it is a single-maintainer package that TipTap's own docs don't endorse (the official Svelte guide says to hand-instantiate the Editor class).

 Feature matrix